 Please join the Ukrainian Film Club of Columbia University for a screening of the film Frost (2017) as part of the Fall 2018 Olena Yershova Retrospective Film Series at Columbia.
+Producer Olena Yershova will participate in the discussion.

 Frost, directed by Sharunas Bartas of Lithuania, is an unheroic road story of discovery when a selfless Lithuanian couple drives a truck loaded with humanitarian aid for Ukrainians fighting off Russian aggression in the Donbas.
 They quickly find themselves in the middle of a minefield that is today’s Ukraine, where there is no telling who is a friend and who a foe.